 Ultimately, the bottom line is simple: rear-facing car seats help to prevent injury in the event of a car accident.

 Tips to get started: ways to make the recommendation work for you

 It’s common sense: if a safety recommendation is easy, most people will do it.
 Consider the following tips to help jumpstart your eagerness to comply with the latest child seat safety recommendation.

 Make sure your child seat is the right size

 One of the first things to check is the appropriateness of the child seat’s size and weight restrictions.
 A growing toddler can often outgrow their seats quickly.
 The right size can help you more easily accommodate the recommendation.

 Accommodating a child seat in a smaller compact or sedan is often tricky: fortunately, you can do a few things to help improve the situation.
 Try moving the front seat up, allowing for more room in the rear.
 Adjust the back support so the front seat does not push your child’s seat uncomfortably and unsafely forward.
 Even just a few inches can make all the difference in the comfort and safety of your child.

 Parents who have complained about dangling feet and safety concerns about comfort can look for deeper seats, which allow children to sit more upright, helping to accommodate growing legs.
 Like your favorite recliner, shop around for various styles to see which child seat looks and feels most comfortable for your child.

-Every personal injury lawyer at the Law Offices of Michael Pines works hard to understand the complex details of your case.
+Every personal injury lawyer at Pines Salomon Injury Lawyers works hard to understand the complex details of your case.
 As specialists in car accident and child injury, the firm has helped many affected families throughout San Diego in seeking fair financial recovery.
 For a free accident review, call the firm now at 1-858-551-2090.